dhia7an/agent-sdk/docs/api/README.md

 - Mapping internal `Message` objects to LangChain message structures.
 - Calling `lcModel.invoke(messages)`.
 - Rewrapping the result back into `{ role, content, tool_calls, usage }`.
-- Binding tools by deferring to `lcModel.bindTools` when available.
+- Binding tools by deferring to `lcModel.bindTools` (or `bind`) after converting your tools with `fromLangchainTools`.
+If `@langchain/core` is not installed, the adapter keeps using the lightweight SDK representation instead of failing.

+`fromLangchainTools` accepts any LangChain `ToolInterface` (including MCP clients built on LangChain) and returns SDK-native tool objects.
+Use it when you already have ready-made LangChain tools and want to plug them directly into `tools: [...]`.

+> Optional dependency: install `@langchain/core` only if you want the adapter to return true LangChain tool instances.
+Without it, the wrapper still works by invoking the lightweight form.

 If you prefer raw SDKs (OpenAI, Anthropic, etc.), implement a small object with `invoke` yourself – no additional helpers required.